midlantica/LovelyBunchOfCoconuts/content/grifts/reproductive-futurism.md

 ---
 title: 'Reproductive Futurism'
-claim: 'Reproductive Futurism'
+grift: 'Reproductive Futurism'
-translation: 'Abortions and ideologies for all.'
+decode: 'Abortions and ideologies for all.'
 ---